Justin-Bento/portfolio/_content/blog/css-battle.md

 High Score: 726.24 (121 chars)

-Thoughts: This challange taught me how to merge the pies to the center and align the whole pie to the center of the square.
+This challenge taught me how to adjust the border-radius with one line and helped me center and align the whole pie to the center.
+At this stage I am seeing improvement in my CSS and web development.

 ### Battle 07: Leafy Trail